 Religions claim that God or gods have created this world.
-The simulation hypothesis explains how the gods might have done this.
-We could be living inside a computer simulation run by an advanced humanoid civilisation.
+The simulation hypothesis explains that we might live inside a computer simulation run by an advanced post-human civilisation.
 But can we know that this is the case?
 The book The Virtual Universe: Evidence Demonstrating That an Advanced Post-Human Civilisation Has Created Us explores the evidence.
-A revised simulation argument allows us to establish the most likely purpose of our existence.
+A revised simulation argument may establish that we live inside a simulation.
+Using the information this universe gives us, we might even discover the purpose of our existence.

 The argument works like so: